-In Columns 5-8, we aggregate exception rates to the manager- and location-level.32 Results are quite consistent, using these aggregations, and the differential effects are even larger in magnitude.
+In Columns 3-6, we aggregate exception rates to the manager- and location-level.32 Results are quite consistent using these aggregations, and the differential effects are even larger in magnitude.
 Managers and locations that tend to exercise discretion benefit much less from the introduction of testing.
 A one standard deviation increase in the exception rate reduces the impact of testing by roughly half to two-thirds.33

-To better illustrate the variation underlying these results, we create another set of binned scatter plots, describing how the impact of testing varies with exception rates.
-Figure 4 plots the estimated impact of testing estimated separately on each of 20 exception-rate bins, weighting by the inverse variance of the estimated effect.
+Figure 6 better illustrates the variation underlying these results.
+Here we show binned scatter plots with the average exception rate in each of 20 bins on the x-axis, and the bin-specific impact of testing on the y-axis - we estimate separate regressions for each bin using our base specification to obtain the bin-specific impact of testing.
+Observations in the graph are weighted by the inverse variance of the estimated effect.
 The relationship is negative, and does not look to be driven by any particular location.
-Similarly, Figure 5 plots the same figure for alternative measures of duration.
+Similarly, Figure 7 plots the same figure for alternative measures of duration that do not suffer from as much right censoring.

-We therefore find that the match quality of hires is lower for applicant pools, managers, and locations with higher exception rates.
+We therefore find that job durations of hires is lower for applicant pools, managers, and locations with higher exception rates.
 It is worth emphasizing that with the controls for the size and quality of the applicant pool, our identification comes from comparing outcomes of hires across managers who make different numbers of exceptions when facing similar applicant pools.
 Given this, differences in exception rates should be driven by a manager's own weighting of his or her private preferences and private information.
-If managers were making these decisions optimally from the firm's perspective, we should not expect to see (as we do in Table 3) that the workers they hire perform systematically worse.
-Based on Proposition 4.3, we can infer then that exceptions are largely driven by managerial bias, rather than private information, and these firms could improve outcomes of hires by limiting discretion.
+If managers were making these decisions optimally from the firm's perspective, we should not expect to see (as we do in Tables 3 and 4) that the workers they hire perform systematically worse.
+Based on Proposition 4.3, we can infer then that exceptions are largely driven by managerial bias.